 ✔ Successful—gets results

-By drawing from a network of ministries and health organizations who share this vision, Outpost Ministry Solutions aims to bring together the best solutions possible.
+By drawing from a network of ministries and health organizations who share this vision, Outpost Ministry Solutions has brought together a comprehensive solution called LifeStart Health.

 This network includes: